 - 500g peeled and diced pumpkin (squash)

-- 2 litres light vegetable or chicken stock
+- 2 litres light vegetable stock (for vegetarian version) or chicken stock

 - 1 leek, rinsed and sliced